iterative/dvc.org/content/docs/dvclive/get-started.md

 ## Compare results

-If you [track the results](#/doc/dvclive/how-it-works#track-the-results) of each experiment, you can compare the results of different executions in different
+If you [track the results](#/doc/dvclive/how-it-works#track-the-results) of each experiment, you can compare them in different ways:
-ways:

 <toggle>